garyhlai/cortex-wiki/home.md

 ### Sometimes you use the word “AI” and sometimes you use the word “machine learning”, what is the relationship between these two terms?

 Machine learning is a subfield of AI and by far the most promising one in helping achieve better artificial intelligence.
 The basic idea of machine learning is to train machines to certain perform tasks without explicitly programming them.
 Nowadays, they have been used rather interchangeably due to the dominance of machine learning as a method of aritificial intelligence.

-### Could you please tell me what are the difficulties to run AI models on the blockchain?
-Why is the deterministic engine so important?
-The amount of computation of the AI model exceeds the capabilities of Ethereum's "world computer", so accelerators such as GPUs need to be introduced to speed up the process.

-In today's model inference, there are floating-point numbers and parallel computation parts, which bring uncertainty to the computation results, which is unacceptable when verifying blockchain transactions.
-The popular quantization method is also not specifically designed to be deterministic.
-It is therefore necessary to develop an inference engine and a training engine specifically designed for blockchain consensus.

-This goal is indeed quite challenging.
-The main technical difficulties also correspond to the frontier research direction in the Bay Area, including the quantized acceleration method of the deep neural network (DNN) model and the virtualization method adapted to the AI ​​accelerator.
-The AI industry’s main concern in quantized acceleration research focuses more on speeding up centralized inference and model compression; however, on the blockchain, we need to ensure the deterministic nature of computations.
-Here, we do not simply use existing frameworks such as Tensorflow, MXNet, or PyTorch, but rather aim to design frameworks optimized for the needs of on-chain inference.

-Making engines deterministic has its technical difficulties, considering the cumulative overflow and compatibility with different hardware platforms; we are solving a lot of engineering problems.
-Only deterministic engines can bring about algorithmic consensus and realize the transparency and immutability of blockchain’s self-verifying mechanism.
-For example, let’s say an autonomous vehicle got into an accident, the inference for the move that caused the accident must be based on open blockchain consensus to reduce disputes and settle liabilities.

 ## Cortex Virtual Machine (CVM)
 The Cortex Virtual Machine (CVM), is forked from the Ethereum Virtual Machine (EVM) with added support for AI inference and AI contracts.
 The CVM is compatible with EVM and capable of running both ethereum smart contracts and AI smart contracts.